Homelessness is very present in Bellingham, WA

 In May of this year, I happened upon a short, 13-minute episode about a documentary focused on the homeless crisis in San Franciso called "Beyond Homeless: Finding Hope.

-"You can watch the 38-minute, award-winning film for free.
+"You can watch the 38-minute, award-winning film for free (Note: This link is no longer active).

 (The podcast's (not the film's) creator is the Cato Institute, which a friend and reader of this blog post encouraged me to never cite because of their libertarian ideals.